 How Does It Work?

-Food waste is collected from all campus dining locations and select buildings on campus.
-Then we take it to our composting facility located off Cherokee Trail.
+Food waste is collected from all campus dining locations and select buildings on campus at these locations.
+The compost is brought to UT’s compost site located off Cherokee Trail.
 At the compost site, the food waste is combined with wood chips and separated into long piles called windrows.

 The windrows allow waste to biodegrade aerobically, meaning it breaks down with the help of bacteria that use oxygen to survive.
 This is a relatively quick method that also reduces the amount of methane—a harmful greenhouse gas—that is produced during the process.
 Periodically, the windrows are turned and watered to manage temperature and biodegredation.

 After the compost has reached maturity, it is put through a mechanical screen to remove any contamination, such as plastic bags or silverware, that may have been mixed in at the beginning.
 The finished, screened compost is then delivered to gardens and plant beds on campus.